 - The Membership Chair will also chair the Nominating Committee.
 They will facilitate the needs of the BD with the committee.

 - Additional members of the BD may be added to the Nominating The Nominating Committee Chair (Membership Chair) will work with the President to determine need and initiate election or appointment of additional members to the Committee as needed.
 While open nominations and election are the preferred means by which a Nominating Committee is to be formed, if this cannot be accomplished, the VCA Board is permitted to appoint additional members to the Nominating Committee.

 Section B. Functions of the Nominating Committee

-2. Those put forward as nominees will be contacted directly for acceptance or refusal to stand for nomination to the respective oﬃces.
+- Those put forward as nominees will be contacted directly for acceptance or refusal to stand for nomination to the respective oﬃces.

 - A list of candidates shall be prepared for each position to be sent to members and institutional members Voting will take place by virtual ballot.

 - The election of the oﬃcers will be determined from the counting of the ballots, and will be announced in May, as well as in the

-- The newly elected oﬃcers will assume their responsibility at the close of business at the ﬁnal meeting of each program
+- The newly elected oﬃcers will assume their responsibilities at the close of business at the ﬁnal meeting of each program

 Section A. Amendment to the By-laws

 These By-laws may be amended or repealed by a majority vote of the members, providing notice of such changes has been furnished in writing in advance to the VCA members.